stepstone-tech/android-material-stepper/README.md

         return builder.create();
     }
 ```

-NOTE: To change Complete button's label you need use `ms_completeButtonText` attribute from StepperLayout.

 ### Custom styling
 Basic styling can be done by choosing the active and inactive step colors.